 This graph is an experimental feature that tracks number of views over time.

-Target revealed on December 19 its payment card data had been breached, affecting about 40 million customers.
-The stolen data included credit and debit card data, customer names and PIN (personal identification data) numbers.
+The stolen information included credit and debit card data, customer names and PIN (personal identification data) numbers.

-Target said consumers would have "zero liability" due to any fraudulent charges arising from the breach.
+Target said consumers would have "zero liability" due to any fraudulent charges arising from the theft.
 It offered one year of free credit monitoring protection.

-The company said it may need to take a charge for expenses related to the data breach to cover a number of potential costs, including reimbursements for credit card fraud, liabilities from civil litigation, government investigations and enforcement proceedings.
+The company said it may need to take a charge for expenses related to the data breach to cover potential costs, including reimbursements for credit card fraud, liabilities from civil litigation, government investigations and enforcement proceedings.

 Target shares shed 1.1 per cent to US$62.62 on Friday.